Joel-Luo/TensorFlow-TrainigExamples/README.md

 **-- Lab 03 --**

- 1. Extend the Lab 02, and  create  more complex NN  model.
+ 1. Extend the Lab 02,  create more complex NN model.

- 2. Demonstrate that how to build a DNN structure .
+ 2. Demonstrate that how to build multi-layer neural network.

 **-- Lab 04 --**

- 1. Using Tensorflow Saver module to demonstrate saving model have trained as metadata file.
+ 1. Use tf saver module to demonstrate saving trained model as metadata file.

- 2. Using Tensorflow Saver module to demonstrate restoring model from metadata file.
+ 2. Use tf saver module to demonstrate restoring model from metadata file.